Social Media Strategies for SEO

 Social media is not my strong point.
 As an SEO I have only really been interested in how I could leverage it for better SEO.

-So this is really what bare minimum Social Media can I do to get by article.
+So this is really a what bare minimum Social Media can I do to get by article.

 I did create a Facebook App that simply streams Facebook posts in a way that benefits your site in Google - thus for me I was really only using social media to do better in Google - but there is far more to it than that...

 As an SEO there are many ways to drive traffic to your website.
-A strategy that incorporates social media has never been mandatory - its optional.
+A strategy that incorporates social media should be considered as part of a balanced approach.

-If your selling machine (website) is doing well you may not even need social media.
+If your selling machine (website) is doing well a few mentions on social media will help.

-If you have a web related skill - code, designer, video or blogger being savvy with social media is definitely a benefit.
+If you have a web related skill - coder, designer, video or blogger, being savvy with social media is definitely a benefit.

 Setting Up your Social Media Pages